JarbasHiveMind/ovos-hivemind-pipeline-plugin/README.md

 WARNING: Encryption Key is deprecated, only use if your client does not support password
 ```

-And then set the identity file in the satellite device (where the skill will run)
+And then set the identity file in the satellite device (where the ovos-core is running)
 ```bash
 $ hivemind-client set-identity --key 5a9e580a2773a262cbb23fe9759881ff --password 9b247ca66c7cd2b6388ad49ca504279d --host 0.0.0.0 --port 5678 --siteid test
 identity saved: /home/miro/.config/hivemind/_identity.json